👉ALL PAGES- LINKS INDEX👀Geography writes strategy

 processes that shaped it over millions of years.

-One of the most decisive natural events that determined the destiny of the Middle East was the formation of the Persian Gulf, -
+most decisive natural events that determined the destiny of the Middle East was

-- commonly referred to simply as “the Gulf”, and
+- commonly referred to simply as “the

-- the invention of oil between 1908 38, followed by the following events.
+- The invention of oil between 1908 38, followed by the following events.

 The Tectonic Origin of the Persian Gulf

-In the study
+- In the study

 of physical geography and geology, the internal structure of the Earth